livelybone/npm-module-generator/README.md

 # @livelybone/npm-module-generator
-A plugins for generating a framework of npm module，include directories and dependencies
+A plugins for generating a framework of npm module, include directories and dependencies.

+The module is based on template, welcome to add more templates.

 ## repository
 https://github.com/livelybone/-livelybone-npm-module-generator.git